vivekpandey1222/Documentation/PostgreSQL.md

  105 | vivek | pandey |       17 | september |  23 | kanpur
  105 | kanhaiya | mishra |       17 | august |  27 | greater
 ```
+ORDER BY age ASC: This clause is used to sort the result set based on the specified column.
+In this case, it orders the result set by the "age" column in ascending order (ASC stands for ascending).
+If you wanted descending order, you could use DESC instead of ASC

 **GROUP BY Clause:** It is used to change a particular field or data in group and show the other table form.
 ```